 I LOVE orzo pasta!
 It is such a nice change of pace from rice.
 I'm not such a fan of rice - not the taste, the consistency.
 I eat it and it's okay, but I prefer to make orzo.
 Sadly, Don (aka the hubs) really loves rice, so I've been trying to convince him orzo is a better option.
 Don't get me wrong, he LOVES pasta, just not as a rice substitute - he's still a work in progress.

 I think you'll love how easily this recipe can be adapted to suit your needs.
 I know I sure do!
-I like how I can make this dish as is for a delicious side to just about any protein, but we have also enjoyed this orzo pasta dish as a meatless entree.
+I like how I can make this recipe as written for a delicious side to just about any protein, but we have also enjoyed this orzo pasta dish as a meatless entree.
 A great addition I like to add from time to time is sauteed mushrooms, so don't be afraid to mix things up and experiment with this recipe.

 - 1 cup uncooked orzo pasta

-- 2 teaspoons chicken base such as Better Than Bouillon
+- 2 teaspoons Chicken Base (I use Better Than Bouillon)

 Prep Time: 10 mins.